 For this reason, questions in the survey asked respondents what courses already offered by AAISA that they and their staff would be interested in taking.
-The results indicate that 75% of respondents would be interested in taking courses on Client Needs Assessment and Action Plans, as well as 71% that indicated being interested in courses such as, Basic Counselling Skills in a Cross-Cultural Settings, Crisis Intervention/Conflict Resolution and Building Understanding of Cultural Communities (Figure 10). iv In addition, the survey asked participants to indicate if there iv All other professional development and learning services available were deleted from Figure 10 for simplicity purposes.
-For a view of the entire graph, please see Appendix 3.
+The results indicate that 75% of respondents would be interested in taking courses on Client Needs Assessment and Action Plans, as well as 71% that indicated being interested in courses such as, Basic Counselling Skills in a Cross-Cultural Settings, Crisis Intervention/Conflict Resolution and Building Understanding of Cultural Communities (Figure 10).
+In addition, the survey asked participants to indicate if there were other courses that they would be interested in taking that AAISA was not currently offering.
+Responses show that there is large interest in courses and workshops around the Mental Health of Refugees.
+Overall, respondents indicated that they would like to see Increased Capacity and Accessibility to all courses, by increasing the number of spaces available in each course and offering these more frequently.